“Rule number one: Don’t fuck with librarians.” – Neil Gaiman

 Who We Are:

-Our book Learner-Centered Pedagogy: Principles and Practice will be available Summer 2017 from ALA Editions.
-You can pre-order the book from the ALA Store or from Amazon.
+Our book Learner-Centered Pedagogy: Principles and Practice is available Summer 2017 from ALA Editions.
+You can order the book from the ALA Store or from Amazon.

 Our article “How Do Our Students Learn?
 An Outline of a Cognitive Psychological Model for Information Literacy Instruction” was published in Reference & User Services Quarterly.
 The article was named a “Top Twenty” Article of 2015 by LIRT – ALA’s Library Instruction Round table.
 Here is a video of a webinar of us presenting on this topic for EasyBib’s Professional Development Series.
 We also presented on the topic “Communicating the Value of Information Literacy” in the same series.
 You can view a video of the presentation on YouTube.